wp-plugins/minecraft-workbench-tooltips/readme.txt

 == Screenshots ==

-1. After locating the item's url on http://www.minecraftwb.com/ - link to it using an ordinary hyperlink.
+1. After locating the item's url on http://minecraftwb.com/ - link to it using an ordinary hyperlink.
 2. Moooo!
 3. Noooo!

 == Changelog ==

+= 0.1.1 =
+Fixed to work with new MCWB site.

 = 0.1 =
 First release.